anonymous-fse2022/anonymous-fse2022/README.md

 * RAM: 4 GB
 * Swap: 1 GB

-To startup the VM, go into the directory where bfuzzer.box and Makefile are stored.
+To startup the VM, go into the directory where decoder.box and Makefile are stored.
 Run the following command:

     make box-add